Why is the Basilica of St. John Lateran one of the most important Catholic churches in Rome, if not the world?

 On this page we'll cover:

-Basilica di San Giovanni in Laterano is also known as the Archbasilica of Saint John in Lateran because it's considered the mother church of all the churches by Roman Catholics.
+The church is also known as the Archbasilica of Saint John in Lateran (Basilica di San Giovanni in Laterano in Italian) because it's considered the mother church of all the churches by Roman Catholics.

 Lateran means "belonging to the Laterani family" in Latin.